fbpx

 Second – check out how many times the children are being asked to be in photos.
 It’s a lot.
 There are not a lot of children who will not reach breaking point at some stage and you have to consider the temperament and age of your own children.
 I definitely have done shoots like this where the children were fine throughout.
 I have also done shoots where there was some crazy bribing at the end to get through it.

 Third – you might be saying to yourself that this shot list is crazy, and we definitely don’t need that many combinations.
 Yes, we can agree to a shorter shot list but I can almost guarantee that when photo shoot time comes around, someone there will ask for these shots.
+If you truly want a shorter shot list and EVERYONE is on board, I can offer you a shorter studio session but keep in mind there is a cut-off point.

 Fourth – With the number of shots required within the time given there is much less room for creativity.
 I typically get one photo where everyone is looking at the camera and then another where everyone is laughing, and then we move on.
 With a single family photoshoot yes there are portraits, but there are also photos of everyday and play time.